supriti23/select-your-car/README.md

 Node.js
 Here is the link to install node.js in your system - https://nodejs.org/en/download/
 ## Running the Application
-Open terminal In the project directory, you can run:
+Open terminal in the project directory, you can run:

 ### Prerequisite
 Server should be running.
 To run the server, fire the below command.
 ### `node server.js`

-### Run the Apllication on a separate terminal
+### Run the Application on a separate terminal

 ### `npm install`
 All dependencies are installed to run the application.